LEEP – Loop Electrosurgical Excision Procedure

 How is LEEP Administered?

 A local anesthesia will be administered, you will lay down on an examination table, and we will use a speculum to separate the walls of your vagina.
-After the local anesthesia is administered and begins to kick in, the thin wire loop is inserted into the vagina and to the cervix.
+After the local anesthesia is administered and begins to kick in, the thin wire loop is inserted into the vagina and into the cervix.
 Electrical current is applied to the loop and the loop acts as a scalpel to remove the abnormal tissue.
 The tissue is then evaluated in a lab to confirm or deny a diagnosis.
 Other procedures can be used to remove the abnormal cells and include:

 - laser treatment